 A Glossary of Heart Failure Terms

-Metabolic Exercise Stress Test (also called metabolic stress test): A test used to measure the performance of the heart and lungs while they are under physical stress.
-The test involves walking on a treadmill or pedaling a stationary bike at increasing levels of difficulty, while being closely monitored.
+Exercise Stress Test: A test used to provide information about how the heart responds to stress.
+It usually involves walking on a treadmill or pedaling a stationary bike at increasing levels of difficulty, while the electrocardiogram, heart rate, and blood pressure are monitored.

 Fiber: An indigestible carbohydrate found in foods such as fruits and vegetables; aids in digestion.

 Fibrillation: Abnormally rapid, inefficient contractions of the atria or ventricles.
 Ventricular fibrillation is life-threatening.